mv2devnul/taglib/README.md

    to read in that class (each defined class is assumed to have an INITIALIZE-INSTANCE method that reads in data to build class.
 	* __iso-639-2.lisp:__ Converts ISO-639-2 3-character languages into longer, more descriptive strings.
-	* __logging.lisp:__ Defines a logging system based on LOG5.
-Used to debug flow.
-See above for how to use.
 	* __abstract-tag.lisp:__ The abstract interface for ID3 tags for audio files.
 The abstract interface is simply one of the following:
 	* __album:__ Returns the name of the album.
 	* __album-artist:__ Returns the name of album artist.